Applications & Admissions

 - Curriculum vitae.
 Your c.v. should outline your academic background and accomplishments, including (if applicable) prizes, scholarships, conference presentations, and publications.

-- TOEFL scores, for international applicants.
-Unofficial scores can be uploaded to the AIS; official scores should be send by the testing service directly to the Office of Admissions.
+- TOEFL (or TOEFL Essentials) or IELTS scores, for international applicants.
+Unofficial scores can be uploaded to GraduateCAS; official scores should be send by the testing service directly to the Office of Admissions.

 World Shakespeare Bibliography Online Doctoral Fellowship